ritwik-deshpande/Blue-sky-challenge-BinaryBrains/README.md

       2. LSTM CO model -> python .\LSTM\py_files\LSTM_co.py
 4. Access the application at your localhost on 8080 port

+## Note
-* To generate predicitons, run the google colab notebooks and save the excel files generated to the data folder.
+To generate predicitons, run the google colab notebooks and save the excel files generated to the data folder.
 A deployment will be triggered on Heroku and the results can be viewed.